|

 Description:

-overload condition occurs when the measured current is higher than the nominal current for a long time.
-The indicator uses
+The current overload status indicates whether the measured output current is within the drive's nominal rated current.
+A drive overload condition occurs when the measured current is higher than the nominal current for a long time.
+The indicator uses hourly data to assess the drive overload condition.

 Advantages: